w3c/secure-payment-confirmation/scope.md

 * While checking out, Alice selects an instrument and is successfully authenticated via one-time password.
 * She is then prompted with the opportunity to speed up future checkouts by enrolling her authenticator with the bank in association with the same instrument.
-* A few days later during checkout on the same merchant site, Alice is prompted (e.g., during an EMV&reg; 3-D Secure step up) to confirm a transaction with the same instrument by using the enrolled authenticator.
+* A few days later during checkout on the same merchant site, Alice is prompted (e.g., during an EMV&reg; 3-D Secure step up) to confirm a payment with the same instrument by using the enrolled authenticator.

 ### Authentication different merchant